Thoreau said it best: “A taste for the beautiful is most cultivated out of doors.”

 Glade Creek, Butcher’s Branch, Town Loop, Rend, Southside.
 These trails – and many others – soothe our souls and restore our minds.

 We know we’re not alone.
 We’ve never met anyone that disagrees with the notion that being in nature is therapeutic.
-People feel better when they are outside.
+People feel better when they are outside in nature.

 Nowhere is this idea more accepted – and more practiced – than in Japan.
 The concept of “Shinrin-Yoku” means “taking in, in all of our senses, the forest atmosphere” (“Forest Bathing” for short).
 Led by a guide, forest bathers are invited to connect with nature through each of their senses; to experience the sights, sounds, smells and tastes of the forest.
 This is not a hike, but an intentionally slow and contemplative walk in the woods.